hash-crash/Grapher/README.md

 ### 2.1 Requirements:
 * A mouse or touchpad
-* A modern web browser (e.g., Chrome, Firefox, Safari, Edge).
+* A modern web browser

 ## 3. Interface Overview